 What injured workers say and do after an accident can often have far-reaching consequences for liability or compensation.
 The following must be avoided at all costs:

-It is almost the first thing on your mind when you look at the carnage around you, but don’t say you are sorry, especially if you are unsure or know you were not at fault.
+It is almost the first thing on your mind when you look at the carnage around you, but don’t say sorry, especially if you are unsure or know you were not at fault.
 A ‘I did not see you’ can be used by car accident lawyers to show you were not paying attention.

-- Don’t Exclude Personal Injury
+- Don’t Exclude Minimal Car Accident Injuries

-After car accidents, accident victims might only experience minimal pain, but many injuries will only start presenting symptoms after a few hours or even the next day.
+After car accidents, accident victims might experience minimal pain, but many injuries will only start presenting symptoms after a few hours or even the next day.
 If the other driver asks how you are feeling, reply that you will have your doctor check out your injuries—a wise course of action and a safe answer.

 - Don’t Self-Diagnose Your Injuries